 Simply put, MCCs tell both issuers and payments processors how to handle transactions from start to finish, including:

-Interchange rates are the fees businesses pay to accept payments.
-Every time a cardholder makes a purchase with a card issued through your card program, you can earn money by negotiating to keep a portion of the interchange a business pays.
+Interchange rates are the fees that businesses pay to accept payments.
+Every time a cardholder makes a purchase with a card issued through your card programme, you can earn money by negotiating to keep a portion of the interchange that a business pays.
 Interchange rates are always set by the network based on a set of broad guidelines, but depending on the MCC, the rate will differ.
 Purchases made from businesses that belong to specific categories may generate more or less interchange.
 For example, MCCs attached to business types that tend to have lower fraud rates and chargeback rates might carry a lower interchange rate.
 Conversely, MCCs that correspond to higher-risk businesses might incur a higher interchange rate.

 Some types of businesses are allowed to charge cardholders a service fee on card payments for certain MCCs, such as government-related transactions.

 High-risk merchant identification

 Merchant acquirers and payment processors typically assess the relative risk of a business based on the type, which helps determine fees.
 Although the methodology for Visa’s Advanced Authorisation (VAA) or Mastercard’s Decision Intelligence Score (MDIS) to determine risk scoring isn’t public information, the transaction MCC is likely part of the equation.